-DirDate runs under Microsoft® Windows® 8 and x64, Windows 7 and x64, Vista®, Vista 64, 2012/2008/2003 Server, XP.
+DirDate runs under Microsoft® Windows® 10, 8, 7, Vista®, 2012/2008/2003 Server, XP x32 and x64.
 DirDate also comes with a 16-bit version for DOS and Windows 3.1, which can be used to change folder, volume label and file entry dates, file sizes and attributes under Windows 3.1 and DOS using direct disk writes, and it is the only application that can change DOS folder dates using direct disk writes.

 If you use RoboCopy, DirDate can be used to restore the original file created and last modified dates from RoboCopy's default date of '02.01.1980'.